UMN-CMS/HGCal-RPi/README.md

 Note that the `prog_all_orms.sh` shell script inside `RDOUT_BOARD_IPBus/prgm_fpga/` does all 4 DATA ORMs plus the CTL ORM.
 There is no source code for this executable inside the current directories.
 It will be added to the `cleanup` branch as the cleanup progresses.

+## IPBus IP/MAC Addresses
+The IPBus IP/MAC addresses can be set using the `RDOUT_BOARD_IPBus/rdout_software/ip_mac_addr.sh` shell script.
+This invokes `set_ip_mac_address.exe`, which sets the IP and MAC addresses according to flags set in the source file `src/set_ip_mac_address.c`.
+There were 3 readout boards at the CERN test beam, which is why there are 3 flags.
+Each board must have a unique IP and MAC address to be able to connect to it over the network.